Ray Atkins: Life and career

 In 2009 Atkins relocated, with his partner dancer and choreographer Hsiao Hwa Li, to a remote farmstead near Aspet, Haute-Garonne in the foothills of the French Pyrenees.

-He is represented by Art Space Gallery | Michael Richardson Contemporary Art London since 1989.

 Style and influences

 Atkins typically creates a painting over a period of weeks or months.
 "In a sense, my paintings are the opposite of Impressionism.
 My paintings are often constructed over a fairly long timescale of a few days to a few months.
 It is by the accumulation of several moments, from my observations over a long period and the work of the material that I recreate a new situation, the sensation of the moment”.

 While at Reading, Atkins started to work on gigantic paintings out of doors, painting close to the River Thames.
 "I was reading about Le Corbusier, about how he wanted all his buildings to have a human measurement, and I thought painting should have this connection with the human body as well and so I decided to do a six foot square picture.
 He found a suitable site at Milwall Dock and obtained permission from the Port of London Authority to paint there.
 Since that time, Atkins paintings have usually been created on-site, and are often on a monumental scale.
 As Leon Kossoff wrote in 2003: "Ray Atkins uses the outside world as a studio.
 The landscapes emerge from day to day involvement with an ever changing subject which is finally committed to a specific visual experience.
 I have admired these extraordinary paintings for many years."

 After moving to Cornwall, he developed his method of painting on large scale from direct observation of the landscape, leaving the works were left in situ until finished.
 He sets up his boards, often up to three metres wide and weighing fifty kilograms, in front of the landscape, fixing the work to the ground securely and leaving them in place over a period of weeks as works in progress.